Kai-E-Yang/QSL/README.md

 - Yang Guo Dec/2022@NJU fixed some bugs for the position index.

+- Chloe Wilkins 2023@newcastle fixed bugs in the test field generation.

 ## How to use it
 1, compile the program by using the makefile
 ```